 31. Sweets Love Hotel

 This last one is a bit silly, and I only recommend visiting here if you are in the area.
 Sweets Hotel is a love hotel, previously called Little Chapel, it was the most impressive love hotel I have seen in Osaka.
-The exterior is adjourned with candy canes, ice cream cones, biscuits, and just all things sweet!
+The exterior is adorned with candy canes, ice cream cones, biscuits, and just all things sweet!

 I didn’t stay here but their rooms are also sweet themed, it might be a fun place to stay for a night with your friends before a night out!
+Even so, the exterior makes a nice backdrop for photos.

 Where To Stay In Osaka (with map)